 By far the most important cause is the eating of large amounts of bone.
-Chicken bones, chop bones, lamb shanks all produce small sharp bone fragments which become compacted when they reach the large intestine.
+Chicken bones, chop bones, lamb shanks all produce small sharp bone fragments that become compacted when they reach the large intestine.

 Sharp fragments also irritate the bowel wall and cause the dog considerable pain when the muscle wall of the bowel contracts to attempt to expel the fecal mass.

 Another cause of constipation in the dog is the feeding of a complete meat diet with no fiber.

 Meat is almost completely digested and the residue that remains in the large bowel after digestion is quite small and hard.
 The muscle of the bowel has difficulty in moving this material along its length and irregular and small bowel actions result.